 And what would Arthur Conan Doyle think of his hero becoming a Nazi buster?
 The last line of the film provides a clue.
 Holmes tells Watson, “But there’s an East wind coming all the same.
 Such a wind as never blew on England yet.
 It will be cold and bitter, Watson, and a good many of us may wither before its blast.
 But it’s God’s own wind none the less.
 And a greener, better, stronger land will be in the sunshine when the wind is clearer.”
 The quote was actually a line Doyle wrote for Holmes in “His Last Bow,” which was set during World War I. I have no doubt that this film is one Doyle would approve of.

 The Adventures of Sherlock Holmes is not just the very best of the Rathbone-Bruce Sherlock Holmes films, but the best Holmes film I’ve yet seen.
 The movie begins with Professor Moriarty (played superbly by George Zucco) being acquitted of a crime and Holmes pledging to bring him to the gallows.
 Moriarty responds by planning an ostentatious crime and plans to keep Holmes distracted by giving him a puzzle so fascinating that it’ll keep Holmes occupied while Moriarty pulls off the crime of the century.

-The movie also has the some nice little touches including a very fun musical interlude.
-In addition unlike later Holmes films which were shot on a limited budget due to wartime restrictions, this film is a beautifully shot period piece.
+The movie also has the some nice little touches including a fun musical interlude.
+In addition, unlike later Holmes films which were shot on a limited budget due to wartime restrictions, this film is a beautifully shot period piece.

-Thus, while many great and good Holmes would follow, if I had to pick only one of the Basil Rathbone movies to take on a desert island, this would be the one.
+Thus, while many great and good Holmes would follow, if I had to pick only one Sherlock Holmes film to take on a desert island, this would be the one.